Skip to content

 optional pickKeys: ReadonlyArray<keyof State>;

-Use this to keep ephemeral/local-only fields (like UI flags) isolated.
+Use this to keep ephemeral or local-only fields (such as UI flags) isolated from remote synchronization.

 strict?